LuisParedes1/LuisParedes1.github.io/_projects/snap.md

 Snap
 ============

-Twitter like appthe sends and stores tweets, photos, and videos.
+Twitter like app that sends and stores tweets, photos, and videos.
 It can be accessed from the web UI or phone UI.

 # Doc page